 Those payments can be deferred, meaning they begin at a set date in the future, or immediate with payments beginning right away.
 Payments can last for a certain period of time or for life.
 You can sell an annuity partially or fully for cash or you can pass an annuity on to someone you choose to inherit it.
 For example, you could set up an annuity to continue making payments to your spouse once you pass away.

 Non-qualified annuities use after-tax dollars for funding, meaning you’ve already paid taxes on the money you purchased it with.
 There are no required minimum distributions for non-qualified annuities.
 In both those respects, it’s similar to a Roth individual retirement account.
 Unlike a Roth IRA, however, any earnings withdrawn from non-qualified annuities are taxable at your regular tax rate.

 The IRS doesn’t limit how much you can contribute to a non-qualified annuity each year, although the insurance company you buy the annuity from may set an annual cap on contributions.

-A qualified annuity differs vastly from a non-qualified annuity.
-Pre-tax dollars fund both annuities.
+A qualified annuity differs from a non-qualified annuity in that it is funded by pre-tax dollars.
 Typically, you can invest in a qualified annuity through your employer’s retirement plan or a traditional IRA.